 Other major reasons to serve this airport

 - Seville Airport received the Best Airport 5-10 million passengers Award by Airports Council International (ACI) in 2018.

 - In 2015 Seville Airport was certified by the Spanish Aviation Safety Agency (AESA), meeting the international standards recommended by the International Civil Aviation Organization (ICAO).
 The certification, valid indefinitely, entails both safety improvements and meeting international technical standards.

 - Region with strong economy and high yield catchment area.

-- Seville has three UNESCO World Heritage Sites: the largest Gothic Christian cathedral in the world and the third largest church in the world, the Alcazar of Seville and the Archivo de Indias.
+- Seville has three UNESCO World Heritage Sites: the largest Gothic Cathedral and the third largest church in the world, the Alcazar of Seville and the General Archives of the Indies.

 - Tourists can enjoy wandering through the narrow streets and main avenues, seeing the magnificent monuments and buildings which contribute to the city’s fascinating heritage, many of them standing since the Moorish conquest in the 8th century.

 - Significant investment in advanced technologies – Seville is an AIRBUS’ stronghold and also features the world’s biggest solar energy plant.

 - The Holy Week and the Feria de Abril are among the most famous and well-known events in Spain.
 The Cinema Festival is becoming more and more popular in recent years.

 Marketing and other support